benblub/ftg/README.md

 `composer require benblub/ftg "dev-main"`

 ### Config Api Platform / Symfony
-There is not autoconfig yet..
+There is no autoconfig yet..

 add to `config/bundles.php`
 ```